 *A 100-year flood, sometimes called a one-percent flood event, is a rare and large storm event which has a 1-in-100 chance of occurring in any given year.

-Construction of the Lower Penitencia Creek Flood Improvements Project is starting this summer.
+Construction of the Lower Penitencia Creek Flood Improvements Project is tentatively scheduled to start the week of July 26, 2021.
 On June 9, Valley Water held an informational virtual meeting to provide neighbors an update on the project, its benefits, and what to expect during construction.
 This project is necessary to provide continued flood protection for residents and businesses currently protected along the one-mile project area.
 Here are the meeting materials:

 You may notice some nearby activity as Valley Water conducts bird and nesting assessments, which will continue through the start of project construction.
 As crews complete this work, please use caution and follow all safety signage when using the trail along Lower Penitencia Creek.